Dimpal-Kalita/NibbleCode2k24/Editorial1.md

 ## Game on a Tree

 ### Brute Approach
-we can find the junction with the maximum number of apples from the root, by performing a depth first search from the root junction.
+we can find the junction with the maximum number of tokens from the root, by performing a depth first search from the root junction.
 Once again, we will have to mark the junctions on the path to the root to become inactive for $K$ minutes.
 We will do this for each friend.

 ### Optimal Approach
  A key observation is that the $i^{th}$